mattclarke/in-the-buff/README.md

 # in-the-buff
 A better name than buff-sniffer?

-An simple application for decoding FlatBuffers messages stored in Apache Kafka.
+A simple application for decoding FlatBuffers messages stored in Apache Kafka.

 ## Usage
 ```